KeepCalm99/GettingAndCleaningData/CodeBook.md

 tBodyAccJerkMag-mean()		fBodyBodyGyroMag-std()
 tBodyAccJerkMag-std()		fBodyBodyGyroMag-meanFreq()
 tBodyGyroMag-mean()		fBodyBodyGyroJerkMag-mean()
 tBodyGyroMag-std()      		fBodyBodyGyroJerkMag-std()
 tBodyGyroJerkMag-mean() 		fBodyBodyGyroJerkMag-meanFreq()
 tBodyGyroJerkMag-std()

-Activity Labels
+Activity Labels:
-ï	WALKING (value 1): subject was walking during the test ï	WALKING_UPSTAIRS (value 2): subject was walking up a staircase during the test ï	WALKING_DOWNSTAIRS (value 3): subject was walking down a staircase during the test ï	SITTING (value 4): subject was sitting during the test ï	STANDING (value 5): subject was standing during the test ï	LAYING (value 6): subject was laying down during the test
+‚Ä¢	WALKING (value 1): subject was walking during the test ‚Ä¢	WALKING_UPSTAIRS (value 2): subject was walking up a staircase during the test ‚Ä¢	WALKING_DOWNSTAIRS (value 3): subject was walking down a staircase during the test ‚Ä¢	SITTING (value 4): subject was sitting during the test ‚Ä¢	STANDING (value 5): subject was standing during the test ‚Ä¢	LAYING (value 6): subject was laying down during the test